Arithmetic billiards: One generalisation

 A periodic path in the generalised arithmetic billiard with sides 35 and 14.

 If one allows the starting point of the path to be any point in the rectangle with integer coordinates, then there are also periodic paths, unless the rectangle sides are coprime.
 The length of any periodic path equals $2\operatorname{lcm}(a,b)\cdot \sqrt{2}$.

-Usage
+Further information

 Both Hugo Steinhaus and Martin Gardner have discussed arithmetic billiards as mathematical puzzles.
 Teachers sometimes use arithmetic billiards to show GCD and LCM.
 They are sometimes referred to by the name 'Paper Pool' due to a common version of billiards called pool.
 They have been used as a source of questions in mathematical circles.